GTretiakov/memory_game_ms2/README.md

 <br/>The result of my work is very close to the original wireframe:<br/>
 ![Memory Game](assets/images/memoryGame.jpg)

+### User Stories
+As a player I want:
+- The game to be playeble using my mouse and/or touchscreen.
+- A large easy to press buttons.
+- Rules of the game to be easy to understand.

 ## Features
 -	The game has a fixed width of 300px that makes it responsive and suitable for playing on any device.